Buckingham Palace architecture | The evolution of a royal landmark

 What's interesting about the forecourt design?

-The forecourt, redesigned in 1911 as part of the Victoria Memorial scheme, creates a grand entrance perfect for ceremonial events like the Changing of the Guard.
+The forecourt, redesigned in 1911 as part of the Victoria Memorial scheme, creates a grand entrance perfect for ceremonial events like the Changing the Guard.

 Are there any quirky design elements in Buckingham Palace?

 Absolutely!
-The palace is full of charming details, like a unique, ornate fireplace in every room, each one designed to complement its space's character and purpose.
+The Palace is full of charming details, like a unique, ornate fireplace in every room, each one designed to complement its space's character and purpose.

 More Reads